Skip to menu Skip to content Skip to footer

 What led you to study the Bachelor of Business Management / Bachelor of Commerce?

-I thought I knew what I wanted to do in high school, which was medicine.
+I thought I knew what I wanted to do at uni when I was in high school, which was medicine.
 I studied biomedical science in my first year of university but quickly realised it wasn't for me.
 Then, I jumped into journalism because I knew I wanted to tell stories about people.
 Again, I quickly realised that journalism wasn't for me.
 So, I jumped into a double degree in business management and commerce here at UQ – to give me a broader understanding of global companies that have such a big impact in the world.
 The degree allowed me to try out all aspects of business – accounting, finance, law, marketing, advertising and research.
 Experiencing these first hand was important for me to drill down into advertising.

 How did the Bachelor of Business Management / Bachelor of Commerce prepare you for a career in marketing?